-Scandinavia was never in my bucket list, I kind of ended up there by chance.
-Having some leave to take before it expired, I went on the look out for a cheap flight.
+Scandinavia was never on my bucket list, I kind of ended up there by chance.
+Having some annual leave to take before it expired, I went on the lookout for a cheap flight.
 At the time both Denmark and the Netherlands sounded like a good option.
-However, Copenhagen was cheaper since the return ticket from London was £59 per person with Norwegian.
+However, Copenhagen was less expensive since the return ticket from London was £59 per person with Norwegian.
 I debated whether to fly Norwegian for the first time or fly British Airways using my Avios.
 I did the latter.
-Once the tickets were bought and hotel booked, I was off to Denmark!
+Once the tickets were bought, and hotel booked, I was off to Denmark!

-After checking into our hotel, we headed for the city center.
+After checking into our hotel, we headed for the city centre.
 We stopped by a little place called Hungry Duck.
-The owner invited us to taste some samples and from there we were sold.
+The owner invited us to taste some samples, and from there we were sold.
 The duck burger and chicken salad we had were delicious.
-The owner and his staff were really friendly and inviting!
+The owner and his staff were amiable and inviting!

 Once our bellies were full, we started our Sandemans‘ free tour.
 The meeting point was by the Dragon fountain near the City Hall.
-Although the tour is free, it is recommended to tip the guide if their presentation was good.
+Although the tour is free, it is recommended to tip the guide if their presentation was excellent.
 Our tour lasted around 2 and half hours and our guide Tórður took us to most of Copenhagen iconic places while giving us a little background history of the areas and people.
-The tour is great for people who want to learn a little bit about the history of the city.
-Or if, like us, they are new to the city and want to get a feel of what to see or where to go.
+The tour is excellent for people who want to learn a bit of the history of the city.
+Or if, like us, they are new to the city and want to get a feel for what to see or where to go.
 We saw various landmarks like the residence of the Royal Family or Nyhavn.

 We were lucky enough to see the changing of the guards in Amalienborg Palace.

 After the previous day, we decided to take it easy.
-Following a nice breakfast, we went to Loppemarked i Bella, one of the biggest indoor flea markets in Copenhagen.
-While it’s different from the many flea markets on offer in Copenhagen, it has the benefit of having everything in one roof.
+Following an excellent breakfast, we went to Loppemarked i Bella, one of the biggest indoor flea markets in Copenhagen.
+While it’s different from the many flea markets on offer in Copenhagen, it has the benefit of having everything under one roof.
 You could easily spend the whole day in there as it also offers a restaurant with decent sandwiches and coffee.
 It also has a massive variety of things one can buy ranging from books, ceramics to clothes and furniture.

-I really enjoyed Copenhagen and want to go again!
+I really enjoyed my weekend in Copenhagen and want to go again!

 Thanks for reading!